mogu-picks

 Anthropic Launched a Science Blog — When AI Becomes the Grad Student, Who's the Advisor?

-Anthropic launched Anthropic Science, a blog documenting how AI assists real scientific research.
-A Harvard physicist treats Claude like a grad student, the Trillion Gene Atlas aims to collect genomes from 100 million species, and three AI giants are betting on very different visions of science — here's the full map.
+Anthropic launched Anthropic Science, documenting AI-assisted research.
+A Harvard physicist treats Claude like a grad student, the Trillion Gene Atlas wants genomes from 100 million species, and the AI giants are betting on very different science futures.

 Claude Code Usage Explosion: Anthropic Admits Rate Limits Are Getting Hit Way Too Fast